entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

 ```

 ### Explanation of properties
-* `spec.keycloakSecretToUse` is used to determine which Kubernetes Secret to use to connect to the correct
+* `spec.keycloakSecretToUse` is used to determine which Kubernetes Secret to use when connecting to the correct
      Keycloak instance.
 If not specified, the default Secret `keycloak-admin-secret` will be used.
-Only useful
+This is useful only
      if you have more than one Keycloak server in your cluster.
 * `spec.ingressHostName` is the hostname of the Kubernetes Ingress to be created for the Entando K8S Service.
 Please
-     ensure that this is accessible using the default routing suffix of your Entando Operator Deployment, or a DNS
+     ensure that this is accessible using the default routing suffix of your Entando Operator Deployment or a DNS
    name previously registered with your DNS provider.
 * `spec.isDefault` is 'true' by default and this should suffice for most conditions.
 This will result in the standard
      `entando-cluster-infrastructure-secret` being replaced by a Secret connecting you to this newly created
      Entando K8S Service.
 Theoretically one could use multiple Entando K8S Services in a cluster, in which
      case this property should be false for new Entando K8S Services that should not override the default Secret.
 * `spec.environmentVariables` is a Map of environment variables to pass to the Entando K8S Service Docker image.
 For example, this could
-     be used to override the ENTANDO_NAMESPACES_TO_OBSERVE variable that configures the set of Kubernetes namespaces
+     be used to override the ENTANDO_NAMESPACES_TO_OBSERVE variable that configures the set of Kubernetes namespaces that this
-     this service should read EntandoDeBundles from.
+     service should read the EntandoDeBundles from.
 Also note that all of the
      [Spring variables in entando-k8s-service project](https://github.com/entando-k8s/entando-k8s-service/blob/master/src/main/resources/application.properties)
      can also be overridden here by specifying the equivalent SNAKE_CASE names of the dot-delimited Spring properties.
      These parameters are applied to the container's environment variables after all variables have been calculated.